 For the creamy cheese tart filling

 - Philadephia cream cheese: I always use a full-fat Philadelphia tub when I state cream cheese in my recipes.
 I find it easy to cream and very pleasant in taste.
-Some recipes use mascarpone cheese, however, I really don´t think the recipe can get any creamier with that
+Check out some of my other cream cheese desserts as well!

 - Parmesan cheese: Parmesan will bring the savory element to your Hokkaido Baked cheese tarts.
 Use it finely grated.
 Potentially can be substituted with another savory high-quality cheese